Where AI Becomes Dependency

 AI Commercial Architecture Diagnostic

-This short diagnostic helps organizations evaluate how deeply AI vendor dependencies are embedded within their operations.
+This diagnostic evaluates how deeply AI vendor dependencies are embedded within your workflows, systems and operating model.

-Scoring at the end will indicate whether your organization’s AI commercial architecture risk is Low, Moderate, or High.
+Scoring at the end will indicate whether your AI commercial architecture risk is Low, Moderate or High.

 Scoring